Targets

 The aiming off will sharpen your tolerance for windy conditions by making you adjust your aim to compensate for strong winds or shooting at a different angle.

-Because you are exposed to different weather conditions, the wind factor will force you to point the sight pin at a visible point even if it’s not exactly in the middle.
+Because you’re exposed to different weather conditions, the wind factor will force you to point the sight pin at a visible point even if it’s not exactly in the middle.

-You must then know your bow’s timing, so you have this information to use when you aim in different kinds of weather.
+You must then know your bow’s timing, so you’ve this information to use when you aim in different kinds of weather.

 This outdoor type of game allows the archer to enjoy the sport in the closest actual bowhunting environment.